Feline Lower Urinary Tract Disease (FLUTD) in cats

 • Cats that eat primarily wet food have a reduced incidence of blocked urethra because the concentration of minerals and crystals that form uroliths is reduced.

-• Increase in water intake – to dilute the urine, provide clean, fresh water at all times, for e.g., by providing water fountains
+4. Increase in water intake – to dilute the urine, provide clean, fresh water at all times, e.g., by providing water fountains.
+Some cats prefer drinking out of different types of bowls and different areas, like the shower.
+Expelling of small stones through urethra (in female cats)

 Urethral obstruction

 If the urethra is obstructed, the obstruction must be cleared as quickly as possible.
 This is a medical emergency that can quickly become life-threatening.
-A general anaesthetic is required to relieve the obstruction, flush out the urethra and place a tube (catheter) into the bladder to enable urine flow.
-To help dilute the urine and assist the kidneys in removing waste products, intravenous fluids are usually required.
+A general anaesthetic is required to relieve the obstruction, flush out the urethra and place a tube (urinary catheter) into the bladder to enable urine flow.
+To help support the kidneys and restore appropriate electrolyte balance, intravenous fluids are an important part of supportive care.
 A few days of hospitalisation will be required to ensure the bladder and urethra are working properly following the removal of the blockage.

 If a cat repeatedly blocks, surgery to enlarge the urethral opening is usually recommended.
 In some cases, antibiotics and a special prescription food can be used to dissolve the stones.
 Medical dissolution is an option for struvite uroliths but not for calcium oxalate uroliths.